-Britains was established by William Britain (1828-1906) a toy maker of Birmingham, England, in about 1845.
-He moved his family to a house at 28 Lambton Road, Hornsey Rise, and there gradually established a cottage industry involving the family, producing ingenious mechanical clockwork toys, but these were too expensive to be mass produced.
+Britains was established by William Britain (1828-1906) a brass finisher of Birmingham, England, probably in the late 1860s.
+Official records sow him still working as a brass finisher until at least the mid 1860s.
+By 1871 he had moved wit his family from Barnsbury Grove to a house at 28 Lambton Road, Hornsey Rise.
+The census of that year is the first record I can find where he is described as a toy maker.
+He gradually established a cottage industry involving the family, producing ingenious mechanical clockwork toys, but these were too expensive to be mass produced.

 A major development for the company occurred in 1893 when William Britain Jnr found a way of casting lead figures that were hollow, more lifelike, and most importantly more economical than the two dimensional solid figures known as flats that had been made by German toy manufacturers.
 The method of commercially producing the hollow-cast soldiers involved pouring the molten metal into hinged brass moulds by hand.
 The metal was an alloy, a mixture of lead, tin and antinomy.
 As it cooled, the alloy formed a skin around the shape inside the mould.
 The mould was then turned upside down and the residue metal streamed out through a funnel in the mould.
 Air holes were left at strategic points to make sure that metal reached the extremities of the mould.
 The thinner parts of the model, such as horses' legs and rifle barrels, were left solid to prevent breakages.
 Skilled operators could produce 300 castings per hour.